 HopeWell's foster parents help change the world, one child at a time.
 With nearly 60 years of experience guiding us, we are happy to answer your questions, explain the process, and provide specifics about the supports we provide our amazing community of foster parents.

 We envision a future where we have eliminated the disparities that exist between children and youth who have experienced foster care and those who have not.

 By just about every objective metric, children experiencing foster care represent our country’s most systemically marginalized group of young people.
 Life outcomes for this population lag behind their peers in virtually every category.
 For example:

 Each year, approximately 9,000 children and teens experience foster care in Massachusetts.
 Another 600-900 “age out” of the system without the support of a permanent family as they launch into adulthood.
 The systemic inequities these young people face accumulate and compound throughout their lives.

-Even though 70 percent of young people who have experienced foster care report having college-related dreams and goals, less than 5 percent will achieve a post-secondary degree, compared to 49 percent of the U.S. population overall.
+Even though more than 70 percent of young people who have experienced foster care report having college-related dreams and goals, less than 5 percent will achieve a post-secondary degree, compared to 52 percent of the U.S. population overall.

 By age 26, approximately 70 percent of men who exited foster care as legal adults will have been arrested at least once.